levimykel/sm-prismic-docs-library-react/README.md

 npm run next:dev
 ```

-This will launch the site on port `3000`.
-To see an example test page go to [localhost:3000/test-page](http://localhost:3000/test-page).
+This will launch the site on port `3000` and display an example page.